StefaniaSferragatta/fds/report.md

 #### Our refinements

 The author decided to leave as `n_estimators = 10` (the default number).
-We have decided to analyze the choice of this parameter and we found, as we can see in the graph below, that accuracy changes drastically when we consider different number of base estimators.
+We have decided to analyze the choice of this parameter and we found, as we can see in the graph below, that accuracy changes considerably when we consider different number of base estimators.

 <img src="https://github.com/martinabetti-97/fds/blob/main/methods_documentation/images/pics/accuracy_score.jpg">